Skip to content

 Flexible Funding

-Harbor can be delivered through value-added services, HCBS waivers, or self-directed budgets.
+Harbor can be paid for through various mechanisms, from private pay, Rural Health Transformation Funding, HCBS waivers, and self-directed budgets.

 Outcome Data